HIPAA NOTICE OF PRIVACY PRACTICES

 We will not sell your PHI (Personal Health Information) to third parties without your permission.

-Medical Information That Has Special Protection
+Protected Health Information That Has Special Protection

 Psychotherapy notes are the personal notes of psychotherapists.
 We must obtain your permission to use or disclose psychotherapy notes, except under limited circumstances.